| Panzer Grenadier: Divisione Corazzata

 Developer’s Commentary

-Mike originally wrote this as a meeting engagement between forces from the Italian 132nd "Ariete" Armored Division driving south on a desert road and forces from the British 4th Armoured Brigade that have outrun their off-board artillery support to meet them.
-But given the thin skin of the Stuart tanks and the significant numerical advantage the Italians have in infantry-type units, I decided to let the Brits start on-board and dug in.
-I also gave them a bit of off-board artillery support, but since much of their firepower comes from vulnerable Stuart tanks and Bren carriers, they’ll still have a hard time keeping the P26 and M14 tanks from driving deeply into their lines.
+The Italian 132nd "Ariete" Armored Division is driving south on a desert road.
+The Brits start dug in witha bit of off-board artillery support, but since much of their firepower comes from vulnerable Stuart tanks and Bren carriers, they’ll still have a hard time keeping the P26 and M14 tanks from driving deeply into their lines.

 Scenario Eight